asaraog/msds431week6/README.md

 This project aims to evaluate Go's concurrent programming framework for training and testing machine learning models namely linear regression .
 In particular, this project uses the [Boston Housing Study (1970)](http://lib.stat.cmu.edu/datasets/boston), commonly used by statisticians to predict housing prices.
 This dataset was modified by others (Miller 1999) to remove the feature 'B' encoding racial segregation.

-The Go implementation will test linear regression models with and without regulization and/or concurrency:
+The Go implementation will test k-fold crossvalidated linear regression models with and without regulization and/or concurrency:

 1. Linear regression
 2. Linear regression with regularization